 4. Plant-Based Protein

 Giving up beef, eggs, fish, and pork may not be an appealing idea, but the relationship between animal-based protein and kidney stones has been well established.
-So, try to substitute these foods for some plant-based protein foods that will not only be healthy for your kidneys but may contribute to your overall health.
+So, try to replace these foods for some plant-based protein foods that will not only be healthy for your kidneys but may also contribute to your overall health.

 Good veggie protein options include green peas, lentils, beans, hummus, soy, quinoa, and many more.
 As most people only need around 50 grams of protein per day, getting this amount from legumes is not impossible.
 Learn how to prepare these foods with care and you’ll incorporate them in your diet in no time.